 \subsection{Parallaxes}

 All the 290 objects in our sample have a valid parallax value from $Gaia$ DR3.
-More in detail, three objects have negative parallaxes, while 141 and 237 objects have a relative error on the parallax $\sigma \varpi / \varpi <$0.1 and 0.2, respectively.
-Figure~\ref{fig:parallaxError} shows the variation of $\sigma \varpi / \varpi$ with the $Gaia$ G magnitude.
+In more detail, three objects have negative parallaxes, while 141 and 237 objects have a relative error on the parallax of $\sigma \varpi / \varpi <$0.1 and 0.2, respectively.
+Figure~\ref{fig:parallaxError} shows the variation in $\sigma \varpi / \varpi$ with the $Gaia$ G magnitude.
 As expected, fainter objects have less precise parallaxes.
 The figure also shows that more metal-rich objects generally have more precise parallaxes, because, on average, they are closer to the Sun.
-The farthest objects, which are also most metal-poor, have, in general, less precise parallaxes, which is why in the C-MetaLL project we aim at further enlarging the sample of metal-poor objects, i.e. to compensate for the lower precision of individual sources with statistics.
+The farthest objects, which are also the most metal-poor, have in general less precise parallaxes, which is why in the C-MetaLL project we aim to further enlarge the sample of metal-poor objects, i.e. to compensate for the lower precision of individual sources with statistics.
 A comparison with the sample adopted in \citet{Trentin2024b} (see Fig.~\ref{fig:comparisonParallaxError}) confirms the above considerations and testifies to the improvement of the present work sample in this context.

-Concerning the goodness of the parallaxes, 19 objects have the $Gaia$ {\tt RUWE} parameter \citep[Renormalised Unit Weight Error][]{Lindegren2021} below the generally accepted good threshold of 1.4.
+Concerning the goodness of the parallaxes, 19 objects have a $Gaia$ {\tt RUWE} parameter \citep[Renormalised Unit Weight Error][]{Lindegren2021} beyond the generally accepted good threshold of 1.4.
 On the other hand, we have 15 objects with {\tt astrometric\_gof\_al} below the threshold of 12.5 adopted by \citet{Riess2021} for their DCEP sample.
 The distribution of these parameters for our sample is shown in Fig.~\ref{fig:astrometry}\footnote{We recall that the two parameters are not independent as {\tt astrometric\_gof\_al} includes the {\tt RUWE} in its calculation}.
-The slight gap on the y-axis between 12 and 14 seems to justify a preliminary cut at {\tt astrometric\_gof\_al}=12.5, thus keeping four objects with {\tt RUWE} slightly exceeding the value 1.4.
+The slight gap on the y axis between 12 and 14 seems to justify a preliminary cut at {\tt astrometric\_gof\_al}=12.5, and thus keeping four objects with {\tt RUWE} slightly exceeding the value 1.4.
 In any case, our fitting procedure allows for outlier rejection; hence, the occurrence of a few DCEPs with possibly incorrect parallaxes will not impact the results.
 The figure also shows that there is no dependence on metallicity among the rejected objects.
 The list of the 15 rejected objects is shown in Table~\ref{tab:excludedStars} in Appendix~\ref{sect:misc}.